enguehard/enguehard.tf/content/authors/admin/_index.md

 **News:**
 - **May 21-22**.
-I organize the Advanced Methods Workshop in Lyon.
-[Tentative program](uploads/program2024.pdf).
+I organize the Advanced Methods (hybrid) Workshop in Lyon.
+[Program](uploads/program2024.pdf).
+Please register [here](https://framaforms.org/lyon-advanced-methods-workshop-may-21-22-registration-1704804102) by April 21 for in-person or online attendance.
     <p> <br> </p>
 - **Apr-Jul 24**.
-At the invitation of Davide Cantoni, I will be visiting the Department of Economics at LMU.
+At the invitation of Davide Cantoni, I am visiting the Department of Economics at LMU.
     <p> <br> </p>